jmessmer/angular-vs/README.md

 Sometimes developers have to display *thousands of elements* at a time in a table or list.
 Adding these many number of items in the **DOM** can cause problems and forces the application to slow down.

-## Demo
+## Techniques/Strategies

 ### Basic

-This is loading everything in the DOM.
+This is not really a technique or a strategy, you are just loading everything in the **DOM**.

 ### Pagination